By Steven Wittenberg

 By: Joe Zender

 On April 6, the Department of Labor released a new regulation pertaining to the duties owed by financial advisors to their clients.
 The new regulation, which is scheduled to go into effect on January 1, 2018, transforms fundamental aspects of the financial services industry.
 The new rule, called a fiduciary duty rule, requires financial professionals to act in the best interest of their clients.
 While a savvy investor or an ethical advisor may have already required this as part of their relationships, many retail investors do not know the ramifications of such a duty.
 The new rule forces this type of duty.
 Opponents of the rule argue that the new regulation will increase costs across the financial services industry, which could force small budget investors out of the advising market, during a time when they could use it.
-At the same time, those … Read the rest
+At the same time, those who … Read the rest

 By: Joseph Zender